Homogeneous second-order descent framework: a fast alternative to Newton-type methods: An Adaptive HSODM for General Nonconvex optimization

 Hence, for the norm of $\phi_{k+1}$, by the \autoref{assumption. phi close}, it implies that

 Therefore, with the inequality \eqref{eq.relation step and g} in place, we have

 Taking limits of the above, we can have the desired result. \end{proof}

-\subsection{A Discussion on the Hard Case}
+\subsection{A discussion on the hard case}

-In this part, we complement previous analyses by providing treatment on the hard case (line $3$) of \autoref{alg.gadaptive}.
-Recall that, to achieve similar convergence properties in \cite{cartis_adaptive_2011,curtis_trust_2017}, the adaptive HSODM relies on performing a bisection procedure over $\delta_k$ to keep $h_k(\delta_k)$ lying in a given interval at the iterate $x_k$.
+In this part, we complement previous analyses by providing treatment on the hard case (line \ref{line.perturb}) of \autoref{alg.gadaptive}.
+Recall that, to achieve similar convergence properties in \cite{cartis_adaptive_2011,curtis_trust_2017}, the adaptive HSODM relies on performing a bisection procedure over $\delta_k$ to keep $\sqrt{h_k(\delta_k)}$ lying in a given interval at the iterate $x_k$.
 The challenge in the hard case is that the continuity of $h_k$ at $\tilde{\alpha}_1$ (cf. \autoref{lem.differentiablity of h}) is deteriorated, and thus a suitable $\delta_k$ cannot be found.

 Fortunately, the flexibility of GHM \eqref{eq.ghqm} provides us with a remedy that utilizes $\phi_k$ with a suitable perturbation over $\gk$.
 This treatment enables us to escape the hard case and achieve a successful iteration.
-In particular, such simple perturbation makes two desired outcomes simultaneously: (a) \autoref{assumption. phi close} holds; (b) The function value $h_k(\delta)$ lies in the given interval.
-Note that if $\Hk \succeq 0$, then $\tilde \alpha_1 > 0$, in which case the turning point $\overline{\delta^{\mathsf{cvx}}} < \tilde \alpha_1$ for $\theta_k = 0$.
-In the design of our method, we carefully eliminate this case so that the GHMs are indefinite.
+In particular, such simple perturbation makes two desired outcomes simultaneously: $(a)$ \autoref{assumption. phi close} holds; $(b)$ The function value $h_k(\delta)$ lies in the given interval.
+Note that if $\Hk \succeq 0$, then $\tilde \alpha_1 > 0$, in which case the turning point $\overline{\delta^{\mathsf{cvx}}} \leq \tilde \alpha_1$ and $h_k(\Tilde{\alpha}_1) = 0$, as a consequence, $\Tilde{\alpha}_1$ is always out of the target interval. {Thus we only focus on the case that the GHMs are indefinite, since by the design of our method, the hard case will not occur when the Hessian at the current point is positive semi-definite}.
 Furthermore, we also prevent $\delta_k$ from being too large following the guidance in \autoref{lem.cvx.zero} and \autoref{corr.necc.t0}, which is achieved by using a lower bound such that $h_k > h_{\min} > 0$.
 Consequently, the hard case occurs at $k$-th iteration \emph{only} if $\Hk \prec 0$ and the preceding $(k-1)$-th iteration is successful.